 Health checks are an important component of maintaining a safe and secure operating environment, whether you perform them yourself or work with an expert IT service provider.

-It might be difficult to navigate the world of server health checks.
+It might be difficult to navigate the world of web server issues.

 That said, tools can help you ease and streamline your server health check process.